DIY Tassels – Make them to decorate your clothes.

 Make simple tassels of any size with any thread

 First, decide on the length of the tassel you want.
 Cut out a piece of cardboard that is 1/2 inch longer than this.
-Your fingers can replace this if you are in a hurry.
+Your hands can replace this if you are in a hurry.
 I think I have seen someone use a fork to make tassels.

 (If you are not using cardboard, make a bundle of threads that are about 18” long.
 It’s easier to start longer and trim, than to use pieces which are short and hard to handle.)

 Remember to keep the threads in the center of the cardboard and keep the threads from spreading out.
 Also, ensure you are not wrapping the thread too tight that the cardboard is bending or too loose that the loops are slipping out.
 The tension should be even.

 Stop the wrapping when you feel it has reached the thickness you want.

 Now we have to remove it from the form.

 Cut out a piece of thread, and thread it through a thick needle.
 Slip the needle between the cardboard and the thread loops.
 Tie a knot.

 Slip the loop from the cardboard carefully.
 Once it is off the form, cut away any tails.